ahmed-elkhalily/sass-media-query-mixins/README.md

-## how to use it
+## How to use it
-1. download the file.
+1. Download the file.
-2. import it in your main scss file.
+2. Import it in your main scss file.
-3.  in your scss **main file** write the below code:
+3. In your scss **main file** write like a code below:
 ```
 @import url"media.mixin"
 ```
-4. use the mixins in the mixin file write the below code:
+4. Use the mixins in the mixin file write the below code:
   ```
   @include mobile-sm {
     .elment__here{